Peter Duryea

 Peter Duryea (July 14, 1939 – March 24, 2013) was an American actor.
-He is best known for appearing in a pilot episode of Star Trek: The Original Series, "The Cage" (1964).
-Most of his scenes which was reused in "The Menagerie" (1966).
+He is best known for appearing in a pilot episode of Star Trek: The Original Series, "The Cage" (1964), of which most of his scenes were reused in "The Menagerie" (1966).
 His father, Dan Duryea, was also an actor.

 Early life and career

 Peter Duryea was born in Los Angeles in 1939.
 He studied math and physics at Amherst College in Massachusetts before discovering acting.

 Duryea played Lieutenant Jose Tyler in the original Star Trek pilot episode, "The Cage."
-He also appeared in The Fugitive, The Outer Limits, Dr. Kildare, Daniel Boone, Bewitched, I Spy and Family Affair.
+He also appeared in The Fugitive, The Outer Limits, Dr. Kildare, Daniel Boone, Bewitched, Dragnet 1967, Adam-12, I Spy and Family Affair.

 Tipi Camp

 Peter Duryea was the head of a non-profit society called Guiding Hands Recreation Society which hosted a peaceful getaway called the Tipi Camp.
 Located in the West Kootenay area of British Columbia, Canada, the camp opened in 1988.
 Groups and individuals book time at the Tipi Camp to reflect in a gentle collection of tipis along an idyllic lake.
 The camp sees about 300 visitors annually.

 People travel from all over North America to participate in many of the different programs available at the Tipi Camp.
 Some of the more popular programs are the "W.I.S.E Camp" (Wilderness Immersion for Self-Esteem) and the annual Yoga Retreats.
 The "W.I.S.E Camp" is intended for teenagers and emphasizes self-respect, respect for others and respect for the environment.
 The closest town is Nelson.